KaiVandivier/ascend-mda-report/README.md

   - Note that if you _also_ manually set the `dId` property of the cell, the script will not perform the name->ID lookup; i.e., the dimension ID will take precedence.

 - Using a dimension ID:

   - Set the `dId` property (short for "dimension ID") of the cell
   - Ex: `{ dId: "kTtjN2SNEDH" }`
-  - This has the benefits of avoiding string-matching sensitivity and being resilient to dimension name changes in the database, but may be tedious to look up individually for many cells.
+  - This has the benefits of avoiding string-matching sensitivity, being resilient to dimension name changes in the database, and the ability to correctly specify an indicator if there are duplicate names, but it may be tedious to look up IDs individually for many cells.
   - This will override the dimension name (`dn`) property if it is provided.

 - Using custom logic to compute a cell's value based on other cells' values:

   - Provide a function on the `customLogic` property that will be executed while the table is being populated with values that have been queried from the database.
 The function should return the value that will ultimately be set as the cell's `value`.
-  - The function can be asynchronous and return a promise; the return value will be `await`ed upon.
-  - The function will be called with two arguments: `cells`, an array of the cells in that row, and `idx`, the current cell's index in that array.
-  - Helper functions `sumOf()` and `greatestOf()` may be useful for your custom logic.
-They take any number of arguments and will operate on the arguments that are numbers (i.e. `!isNaN`), so it's safe to pass them cell values that may be strings or numbers.
-  - Ex: This custom logic will sum up the values of the two previous cells in the row: `{ customLogic: (cells, idx) => sumOf(cells[idx - 1].value, cells[idx - 2].value) }`
-  - Note that at execution time, the custom logic function will only have access to up-to-date values on the previous cells in the row.
+  - Read more in the [custom logic section](#custom-logic-functions-for-cells) below

 - Hard-coding an explicit value for the cell:
   - Set the `value` property of the cell.